 I have been working for more than 8 years in the software industry and have dealt with loads of developers from junior to senior.
 There are multiple points which can make a successful team mate.
 One of them is knowing when to have opinions and when to take decisions.
 One thing I have learnt is that decisions, forcefully agreed on, will most likely not be respected by the team.
 I also learnt that decisions come from opinions and the way we express opinions will dictate the level of respect team mates attributes to you and the level of trust they place in you.
 Just like in sport, respect and trust are the most important values to have.
 Today I would like to explore the different scenarios where we, as developer, should express our opinions and also when should we, as developer, take decisions.

 Those are rules that I have followed and which have lend me into building lasting relationships with team mates.

-There are two rules which I try to follow as much as I can:
+There are the rules which I try to follow as much as I can: